 Want to customize the form fields?
 You can simply click on any field in the preview area to open its field options and make changes to it.
 Also, you can go to the form settings to change the notification and confirmation settings.

-Step 3: Connect Your Form to Pipedrive
+Step 3: Connect WPForms to Your Pipedrive Account

 Now that your form fields are ready, it’s time to connect everything to Pipedrive.
 This is where the magic happens, and honestly, it’s one of my favorite parts of the whole process.